 King John granted Liverpool a Royal Charter in 1207 because he needed a port from which he could quickly dispatch men and supplies to Ireland.
 Liverpool was still relatively small at the start of the 17th century (its population was barely 2,000 people) but its reputation as a good trading port had already started to develop.
 When England’s North American and West Indian colonies began to expand in the late 17th century, a corresponding expansion occurred in Liverpool, which was strategically located to exploit trade with the colonies.
 By the mid-18th century, Liverpool had become the third-largest port in England.

-In 1763, a signal station was built on Bidston Hill at the entrance of the Mersey River.
+In the fourth quarter of the 18th century, a signal station and lighthouse system was developed on Bidston Hill near the entrance of the Mersey River.
 It was meant to serve as an early warning system of the impending arrival of merchant ships in Liverpool.
 Merchants would arrange with the signal station keeper to place a flagpole in an agreed position and would supply the keeper with a flag unique to that particular merchant.
-Ships entering the Mersey River would hoist their owner’s signal and runners stationed on Bidston Hill would hoist the same flag on the appropriate pole.
+Ships approaching the river would hoist their owner’s signal and runners stationed on Bidston Hill would hoist the same flag on the appropriate pole.
 When dock workers in Liverpool spotted the merchant’s flag flying on Bidston Hill, they would begin preparing for the arrival of the merchant’s vessel.
-Reflecting the importance of Bidston Hill’s position to the waterways leading into Liverpool in 1771, the town’s dockmaster, William Hutchinson, built a lighthouse at the station to aid navigation in the Mersey.
 Since the approaches to the port were navigationally tricky, the keeper at Bidston Hill also established a system of “immediate signals [that could be made] to the town of all vessels seen in distress in either of the channels, that thereby speedy assistance may be given.”2 Signals were also established for generic vessels like men of war, ships, brigs, Belfast or Dublin traders, and the London Cheese Ships3 just to name a few.

 The size of the station grew in proportion to the expansion of commerce in Liverpool.
 In 1778, there were 14 flagpoles.
 In 1793, there were 56 numbered flags — including one for “enemies” in case French ships were spotted in the Irish Sea.
 By 1820, there were 195 named signal flags.
-Amazingly, the signal station remained in operation until 1913.
+After the Liverpool-Holyhead semaphore telegraph became operational in 1827 the use of flags at the station gradually diminished.

 According to Williams, the signal station was “a very popular symbol of Liverpool in the late Georgian and early Victorian period.”
 Images of the station with a key for the flags were printed on paper for sightseers, included in publications, and placed on ceramics and depicted in other artworks.
 Bidston Hill even appears on a needlework sampler in the collection of the Cooper Hewitt Museum in New York.